This is an updated version of the original article written by David Kaye in 2018.

 Driving the evolution of the art here are true originals like Saigon Ink’s Danis Nguyen and next-generation social media-savvy artists like Chun Hack.

 With the tattoo scene here evolving as fast as the city’s infrastructure, Vietcetera decided it was time to take a trip around town to put together a list that mixes the old with the new.
-We’ve left out favorites like Tattoo Tadashi to make way for some fresh talent.
-And so, although far from exhaustive, here are five of the best places for tattoos in Ho Chi Minh City today.

 “If you do something for many years, over and over, day after day, eventually there will be a moment when you understand it deeply,” Danis smiles as we sit down with him in the back of this ten-artist Saigon Ink studio.
 His reputation was reinforced in 2015 when he was featured in the lavishly illustrated World Atlas of Tattoo.